How to identify maple trees to make your own maple syrup

-Making your own maple syrup is a fun and rewarding late winter activity for the whole family.
+Making your own maple syrup is a fun and rewarding late-winter activity for the whole family.
 If you enjoy the taste of real maple syrup on your pancakes, then making your own maple syrup could be the next step for you.
-I know people who love maple syrup so much, that if it was socially acceptable, they would put it on everything they ate!

 To make your own maple syrup you’ll need a few maple trees and you’ll need to make sure you know what type of maple trees you have access to before you begin.
 Knowing the different types of maple trees and how to identify them is really the first step.